 Ouyang’s life formed the inspiration for the novel The Song of Ouyang Hai , by Jin Jingmai.
 After its publication in December 1965, it received a favorable response from high Party leaders, including Guo Moruo, who wrote an article praising Ouyang as a hero of the socialist age.
 The novel, however, indicated that Ouyang was inspired by reading books written by Liu Shaoqi, the target of much of Mao Zedong’s criticism during the early days of the Cultural Revolution.
-In order to avoid political problems, Jin was forced to completely rewrite sections of his work in 1967.
+In order to avoid political problems, Jin was forced to completely rewrite sections of his work in 1967; references to Liu Shaoqi had to be replaced by praise for Mao Zedong, and the end needed to be rewritten.
 After it was republished, many people despised the book.
-Nonetheless, in the 1980s Ouyang was once more considered a model worth emulating.
+Once the Gang of Four fell from power, Jin reverted his story to the original form.
+Despite all these reinterpretations, in the 1980s Ouyang was once more considered a model worth emulating.